When Should My Baby First See the Dentist?

 - Increase toothpaste to a pea-sized amount

-- Supervise brushing — most children don't have the dexterity to brush effectively until age 6–7
+- Supervise brushing — most children do not have the fine motor dexterity to brush effectively until age 6–7.
+A useful rule: if they cannot tie their own shoes, they cannot brush their teeth adequately on their own

 Why Baby Teeth Matter